imagej/imagej.github.io/pages/JRuby_Scripting.md

 ## Library

-There is a library called {% include github content='TODO' %}
+There is a library called {% include github repo='fiji' path='plugins/JRuby/imagej.rb' label='imagej.rb' %}

 `for convenience.
 It contains a number of useful functions related to ImageJ.
 It is loaded by default when creating a new JRuby script in the `[`Script``
  ``Editor`](Script_Editor "wikilink")`.`